ouchxp/carpark-simulator/README.md

 yarn build
 ```

-To run the script
+To run the web application with dev server
 ```
-yarn start --file input.txt
+yarn start
 ```

 To lint, test, prettify